TG199/Code_challenges/Python/cccat/README.md

-# Build Your Own cat ToolBuild Your Own cat Tool
+# Build Your Own cat Tool
 This is a challenge from https://codingchallenges.fyi to build a mini version of the cat unix utility tool.